pjbull/benchmarked/bias.md

 for this clustering task are:

 * **Liberal Ratio**: Ratio of Liberal (Vs. Conservative) decisions for each justice,
-* **Opinion Written Ratio**: The ratio of cases where the given justice wrote an opinion.
-Each justice can or callot write an opinion after a case is voted,
+* **Opinion Written Ratio**: The ratio of cases where the given justice was the author of an opinion.
+Each justice can choose to write an opinion or choose to add their name to one that another justice authors.
 * **Ratio of Dissent with Majority**: The ratio of cases where the given justice disagreed with the majority vote.

 We perform the K-means algorithm on this unlabeled data with a number of clusters varying from 2 to 14.
 We use the Elbow method to find the "best" number of clusters: it is the threshold after